KengLL/KengLL.github.io/_projects/6_indoor_navigation.md

 - Built a graphical interface in JavaScript to represent the indoor map.
 - Real-time visualization of transmitter and receiver locations for easy navigation.

-**Image Slot**: Add a screenshot of the interface displaying the navigation process.

 ---

 ## Challenges and Solutions